Statistics Minor

 At most one introductory statistics course can count toward the minor.
 See “Entry Points” below for guidance.

-The minor is open to students from any major, including mathematics, recognizing that no course may count toward both the major and the minor.
-Students whose majors overlap with these requirements should consult a statistics faculty advisor and a major advisor.
-A certificate from the Quantitative Analysis Institute Summer Program meets requirement (C) but does not count toward the five units for the statistics minor; students should take either STAT 318 from (C) or an extra stat elective.
-A student may count both STAT 260/QR 260 and STAT 318, one toward the modeling requirement and the other as an elective.
+A certificate from the Quantitative Analysis Institute Summer Program meets requirement (D) but does not count toward the five units for the statistics minor; students should take either STAT 318 from (D) or an extra STAT elective.
+A student may count both STAT 260/QR 260 and STAT 318, one toward (D) and one toward (E).
 Note that MATH 205 is a prerequisite for STAT 220 but does not count toward the minor; other courses listed above similarly have prerequisites that cannot be counted.

 Entry Points